htcondor/htcondor/docs/admin-manual/monitoring.rst

 all invalidated ClassAds to become absent instead of invalidated, set :macro:`EXPIRE_INVALIDATED_ADS` to
 ``True``.
-Invalidated ClassAds will instead be treated as if they expired, including when evaluating macro:`ABSENT_REQUIREMENTS`.
+Invalidated ClassAds will instead be treated as if they expired, including when evaluating :macro:`ABSENT_REQUIREMENTS`.

 GPUs
 ----